-Students, staff and faculty are directed to report all crimes or violations of university safety policies that they witness to a campus security officer, residence life staff or the office of Student Life.
-Telephones are located in resident halls, faculty/staff offices and the Campus Life Center for the convenience of students and employees.
+Students, staff, and faculty are directed to report all crimes or violations of university safety policies that they witness to a campus security officer, residence life staff or the office of Student Life.
+Telephones are in resident halls, faculty/staff offices and the Campus Life Center for the convenience of students and employees.
 In emergency situations the witness or victim may notify local police directly by dialing 9-911 from a campus phone.
-Be sure to report where on campus the emergency is located.
-All such serious crimes or violations must be reported to the office of Student Life by one or more of the above at the earliest possible time.
-Actions that might endanger the campus community will be reported in a timely manner to students and employees by the office of Student Life or the office of Campus Safety.
+Be certain to report the emergency location.
+All serious crimes or violations must be reported to the office of Student Life by one or more of the above at the earliest possible opportunity.
+Actions that might endanger the campus community will be reported as soon as practical to students and employees by the office of Student Life or Campus Safety.